christian-fortin/ReadMeTestsRealm/README.md

 ## Roadmap

-- [x] Create the basic CRUD in the backend.
+- [x] Create basic CRUD routes.
-- [x] Create the forms on the front end for DELETE and POST.
+- [x] Create models.
-- [x] Create login and register routes.
+- [x] Create create sessions and bcrypt paths (register and login routes).
+- [x] A home page on the front-end.
-- [x] Add forms in front end for login and register.
+- [x] A login and register page.
+- [x] Seed data and use EJS and CSS to create a dish.
+- [x] Confirm delete route works.
+- [x] Make a 'Show' page for more information about a dish.
-- [x] Create a feed page for a user.
+- [x] Create a 'new' page for creating a new dish and posting it to the home page.
-- [x] Create a show card.
+- [x] Create an update page for updating a dish.
-- [x] Style all pages more intensivley.
+- [x] Implement multer and add to the show, create, and update routes
-  - [] Have a total feed page where all users dots go to.
+  - [] Create a general feed page where all users can share their dishes.
-  - [] Have the dots be able to change color based on user preferences.
+  - [] Update CSS to more modern styles.
+  - [] Use bootstrap designs.

-See the [open issues](https://github.com/christian-fortin/Project_4/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/christian-fortin/SEIR_Project_2/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- CONTACT -->

 ## Contributors
-Christian Fortin - [GitHub](https://github.com/christian-fortin) - christian.ep.410@gmail.com - [LinkedIn](https://www.linkedin.com/in/christian-fortin/)
+Christian Fortin -[GitHub](https://github.com/christian-fortin) - christian.ep.410@gmail.com - [LinkedIn](https://www.linkedin.com/in/christian-fortin/)
 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- CONTRIBUTING -->